 - Teacher’s Forum

 - Creating Support

 - My Account

 Gen. Lloyd Austin

-Lloyd James Austin III was born in Mobile, Alabama and raised in Thomasville, Georgia.
-He graduated from the United States Military Academy (West Point) with a Bachelor of Science degree in 1975.
-He later earned a Master of Arts degree in counselor education from Auburn University's College of Education in 1986, and a Master of Business Administration in business management from Webster University in 1989.
+Lloyd James Austin III was born in Mobile, Alabama, and raised in Thomasville, Georgia.
+He graduated from the United States Military Academy (West Point) with a Bachelor of Science in 1975.
+He later earned a Master of Arts in counselor education from Auburn University's College of Education in 1986 and a Master of Business Administration in business management from Webster University in 1989.

 He later served as the G-3 for the 82nd Airborne Division.
 Following graduation from the Army War College, he commanded the 3rd Brigade, 82nd Airborne Division at Fort Bragg, North Carolina.
 Before CENTCOM, Austin was the last commanding general of United States Forces Iraq Operation New Dawn, which ended on December 18, 2011.
-He was the 33rd vice chief of staff of the United States Army from January 31, 2012 to March 22, 2013.
-He retired from the armed services in 2016, and subsequently served on the boards of Raytheon Technologies, Nucor, and Tenet Healthcare.
+He was the 33rd vice chief of staff of the United States Army from January 31, 2012, to March 22, 2013.
+He retired from the armed services in 2016 and subsequently served on Raytheon Technologies, Nucor, and Tenet Healthcare boards.
 Austin also served as the 12th commander of United States Central Command (CENTCOM) and the first black commander of CENTCOM.

 Raised by a devout Catholic mother, Austin still practices the faith.
 He has been described as an "intensely private" man who loathed talking to the news media while in Iraq and has a habit of "referring to himself in the third person."
 On December 8, 2020, Austin was nominated as secretary of defense in the Biden administration.